testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

    ![The Add Collection blade is displayed, with the previously mentioned settings entered into the appropriate fields.](media/cosmos-db-add-collection-blade.png 'Add Collection blade')

-7. Select **Firewall and virtual networks** from the left-hand menu, then select Allow access from **All networks**.
-Select **Save**.
+4. Select **Firewall and virtual networks** from the left-hand menu and verify that Allow access from **All networks** is selected.
+If not, select the option then select **Save**.
 This will allow the payment generator application to send data to your Cosmos DB collection.

    ![The Firewall and virtual networks blade is displayed with the All networks radio button highlighted and selected.](media/cosmos-db-firewall.png 'Firewall and virtual networks blade')

-8. Select **Keys** from the left-hand menu.
+5. Select **Keys** from the left-hand menu.

    ![Keys is selected within the left-hand menu](media/cosmos-db-keys-link.png 'Select Keys')

-9. Copy both the **URI** and **Primary Key** values and save to Notepad or similar text editor for later use in the TransactionGenerator console application.
+6. Copy both the **URI** and **Primary Key** values and save to Notepad or similar text editor for later use in the TransactionGenerator console application.
 You will also insert these values into Key Vault in the next steps.

    ![The Cosmos DB Read-write Keys blade is displayed with highlights around the copy buttons for both URI and Primary Key.](media/cosmos-db-keys.png 'Cosmos DB Read-write Keys')

-10. Open a new browser tab or window and navigate to your Azure Key Vault account in the Azure portal, then select **Secrets** under Settings on the left-hand menu.
+7. Open a new browser tab or window and navigate to your Azure Key Vault account in the Azure portal, then select **Secrets** under Settings on the left-hand menu.
 On the Secrets blade, select **+ Generate/Import** on the top toolbar.

     ![Secrets is highlighted on the left-hand menu, and Generate/Import is highlighted on the top toolbar of the Secrets blade.](media/key-vault-secrets.png 'Key Vault secrets blade')

-11. On the Create a secret blade, enter the following:
+8. On the Create a secret blade, enter the following:

     - **Upload options**: Select Manual.
     - **Name**: Enter "Cosmos-DB-URI".